Western Michigan vs. Nevada Quick Lane Bowl NCAA Football Odds, Plays and Insights | December 27, 2021

 Nevada Stats and Trends

-- In Nevada's 12 games this season, it has eight wins against the spread.
+- Nevada has played 12 games, with eight wins against the spread.

-- Nevada has hit the over in 66.7% of its opportunities this year (eight times in 12 games with a set point total).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.